 Not included but worth considering as a separate add-on to your shopping cart: Vitamin D and Vitamin B-12.

 NOTE: If you are taking biotin, please stop it 72 hours before the blood draw since it may interfere with hormone blood tests.

 Add-Ons for post-menopausal women: Estrogen and Progesterone.
 Low estrogen levels many times found in menopause, often result in insomnia and night sweats.
 Diminished estrogen also causes irritability and mood swings in women which furthers exhaustion.
 Too little progesterone is also linked to fatigue in women.

 IMPORTANT: We pride ourselves to have the best prices available in most U.S. states.
-However, due to local regulations we cannot serve customers in NY, NJ, MA, NH and RI.
+However, due to local regulations, we cannot serve customers in NY, NJ, MA, NH, and RI.
 No lab locations in HI and VT.
-Also, please avoid using AOL email accounts to place order since we have had many issues with that company's spam filters.
+Also, please avoid using AOL email accounts to place an order since we have had many issues with that company's spam filters.